 7 After the day you've had, you're going to need a good dinner, so make your way to The Nest, a bistro featuring seafood, steaks, and incredible desserts.
 Entrées include pan-seared sea scallops with chipotle lime sauce; broiled quail stuffed with bacon, spinach, and goat cheese; and roasted New Zealand rack of lamb with pecan pesto-and-mustard sauce.

-2 After a hearty breakfast, conclude your trip at the Lyndon B. Johnson State Park & Historic Site, where visitors can swim, hike and picnic—and view wildlife such as buffalo, longhorn, and white-tailed deer.
-Check out memorabilia from the president's time in office in visitor's center, or take a bus tour of the LBJ Ranch that includes the one-room Junction School, the Johnson family cemetery and the still-in-operation LBJ ranch.
+2 After a hearty breakfast, conclude your trip at the Lyndon B. Johnson State Park & Historic Site, where visitors can swim, hike, picnic, and view wildlife such as buffalo, longhorn, and white-tailed deer.
+Check out memorabilia from the president's time in office in the visitor's center or take a bus tour of the LBJ Ranch that includes the one-room Junction School, the Johnson family cemetery, and the still-in-operation LBJ Ranch.
 The park also houses the Sauer-Beckmann Farmstead, a living history farm that functions as though it were 1918.

 Where to Stay

-For a quaint place to lay your head, you can't beat the Hoffman Haus, a rustic bed-and-breakfast located just a block from Main Street.
+For a quaint place to lay your head, you can't beat the Hoffman Haus (rooms staring at $135/night), a rustic bed-and-breakfast located just a block from Main Street.
 Features include comfortable rooms with antique furnishings, private porches, and limestone fireplaces; a grand Great Hall perfect for relaxing with a book; a day-spa offering body treatments and massages; and breakfast basket delivered to your door each morning.

-If you love plush lodgings with a back-to-nature vibe, don't miss the Fredericksburg Herb Farm.
+If you love plush lodgings with a back-to-nature vibe, don't miss the Fredericksburg Herb Farm (cottages from $219/night, two-night minimum).
 The farm is home to the 5,000-square-foot Nature's Spa, where treatments incorporate herbal-infused, organic products, and the Farm Haus Bistro, where fresh, locally sourced items are the order of the day.
 At night, retire to a cottage, where you can enjoy the evening from a rocking chair on your private porch.